P-ful/Mongque/README.md

 ## Feature

-- A syntax for building a query correctly
+- Building Valid Queries
 - Query Template

-### A syntax for building a query correctly
+### Building Valid Queries

-You can make any query by following the syntax naturally.
+You can make any syntatically valid query by following the syntaxes naturally.
 We support operators in the list below.

 - Comparison ($eq, $gt, $gte, $lt, $lte, $ne, $in, $nin)